Who Was Elvis Presley?

 First No. 1 Hit: 'Heartbreak Hotel'

-Soon, Presley was everywhere — on the radio, television and the silver screen — working as a musician and actor.
+Soon, Presley was everywhere, working as a musician and actor.
 His first film, Love Me Tender (1956), was a box office hit.
 Even a stint in the U.S. military couldn't put a damper on Presley's thriving career.
-He received his draft notice in 1957, and was inducted into the Army the following March.
+He received his draft notice in 1957 and was inducted into the Army the following March.
 He eventually served in Germany for about a year and a half.
 Shortly before Presley left for Europe, his beloved mother, Gladys, died.
 He was granted a leave and returned to Memphis for the funeral.
 Deeply saddened by her death, Presley returned to duty.
 While in Germany, his spirits were lifted slightly when he met a young teenager named Priscilla Beaulieu.
 The pair fell in love and married on May 1, 1967, in Las Vegas, Nevada.

 After leaving the Army in 1960, Presley resumed his career and was soon back at the top of the charts with the soundtrack for his film GI Blues.
 He continued recording music and acting in such films as Blue Hawaii (1961), Girls!
 Girls!
 Girls!
 (1962) and Viva Las Vegas (1964).
 Though his films were often hit or miss with both critics and audiences, they brought in a profit and the soundtracks usually sold well.
 By the late 1960s, however, the enigmatic performer appeared to be losing his box office appeal.
 Proving he was still the "King of Rock 'n' Roll," he recorded his first TV special in 1968, often referred to as the "'68 Comeback."
 He wowed audiences with his performance, which showcased his talents as a singer and a guitarist.